jialez0/measurement_tools/README.md

   - Supports SHA256 and SHA384 algorithms
   - Configurable PCR index for measurements
   - Glob pattern support for flexible file selection
+  - Runtime: watches config for changes to `file_measurement.files` and measures only newly added patterns

 ## Installation